opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

-* If you want to protect the addition or removal of *arbitrarily many* rows that all share the same *identifier* (in some column), you can use the :class:`~tmlt.analytics.protected_change.AddRowsWithID` protected change.
+* If you want to protect the addition or removal of *arbitrarily many* rows that all share the same *identifier* (in some column), you can use the :class:`~tmlt.analytics.AddRowsWithID` protected change.
-  If you add multiple tables that all use ``AddRowsWithID``, the :attr:`~tmlt.analytics.protected_change.AddRowsWithID.id_space` property determines which ID space each table belongs to.
+  If you add multiple tables that all use ``AddRowsWithID``, the :attr:`~tmlt.analytics.AddRowsWithID.id_space` property determines which ID space each table belongs to.

 Other possible protected changes are also available, though they are typically only needed for advanced use cases.
-See our :mod:`~tmlt.analytics.protected_change` documentation for more information.
+See our :ref:`API documentation<privacy-guarantees>` for more information.

 Because the privacy of individuals depends on how often they appear in a table, you should be careful of what kind of pre-processing is done to the private data